Justin Hunt, Writer

 its vines grown wild.

-Below our son's old window,
+Below our son's window,

 the siding peels and rots—